yanismiraoui/ai-agent-FarmBrief/README.md

 FarmBrief is a powerful Discord bot designed to enhance your server's functionality with AI-powered features for content creation, learning, and collaboration.

+**Deployed with Replit and available 24/7 on the FarmBrief Discord server 🌟**

 ## Features

 ### 1. Podcast Creation 🎙️